hyperledger/fabric/docs/source/commands/peerchannel.md

 ## peer channel create
 ```
-Create a channel and write the genesis block to a file.
+[DEPRECATED] Create a channel and write the genesis block to a file.
+Instead of this command, use Orderer Service Node (OSN).

 Usage:
   peer channel create [flags]